aarongilly/aarongilly.github.io/_drafts/2020-8-31-398-unrelated-things.md

 ## Pronunciation & Parts-of-Speech

-The word "**niche**" is pronounced differently, depending on which part of speech it is.
+The word "**niche**" is pronounced differently depending on which part of speech it being used as.
 I don't know if this is a local phenomenon or not, but "niche" sometimes rhymes with "itch" and sometimes rhymes with "leash".

 A product that serves a very specific need is a niche (rhymes with "leash") product.
 If you like that product, it's your niche (rhymes with "itch").